-- (6) This amount reflects the retention bonus that was payable to Mr. Thoren pursuant to his employment agreement if he remained employed through June 1, 2023.
-Please see "Employment Agreements" below for further information. - (7) This amount includes a retention bonus of \$250,000 that was payable to Mr. Malone pursuant to his employment agreement if he remained employed through June 1, 2023.
+(8)Mr. Malone was awarded \$54,275 pursuant to the Amended and Restated Performance Bonus Agreement in which employees of Barber-Nichols are eligible to participate.
+Please see "Employment Agreements" below for further information.
+(9)This amount includes a retention bonus of \$250,000 that was payable to Mr. Malone pursuant to his employment agreement if he remained employed through June 1, 2023.
 Mr. Malone was awarded \$62,396 pursuant to the Amended and Restated Performance Bonus Agreement in which employees of Barber-Nichols are eligible to participate.
 Please see "Employment Agreements" below for further information.